-You may want to run out, choose the first domain name that comes to mind, install wordpress and start publishing.
+You may want to run out using a random domain name generator, choose the first domain name that you find, install wordpress and start publishing.

 I’m guilty of this so I can tell you from experience that spending some time to choose the right domain name will pay off.

 Let me give you my domain name suggestions that will help you choose a domain name for your blog the right way.

 I’ve used this process to help me choose my domain names for myself as well as client’s websites.

 Here are some questions I ask myself before registering a domain name. . .

 - What is the main purpose of this blog or website?

 - Will my target audience like this domain name?